 Registration is official once the Registrar issues a Certificate of Registration.
 At this point, the company comes into existence and is authorized to commence business.

-Once registration is effected, the company shall have a legal personality distinct from that of its member or members.
+Once registration is affected, the company will have a legal personality distinct from that of its member or members.
 This will subsist until the name of the company is struck off the register.